 Following on from talking about digital drums, let’s look into layering a little deeper.
 Layering can be a fantastic tool to create depth, interest, and variety in any piece of music.
 From bands layering up guitar lines to dance music that uses four different bass synths, layering has and always will be one of the best essential production techniques you can use.

-Depth and sonic density can be a really tricky thing to get to grips with.
+The depth and sonic density can be a really tricky thing to get to grips with.
 Even the best melodies in the world can lack a certain oomph when they sound thin and weak.
 Learning to compliment sounds with each other and create rich and full soundscapes is a really great skill.
 A lot of this comes down to a classical appreciation of the way instruments are layering up.
 Now, I know orchestral music is unlikely to apply to most of your works, but using this way of compositional thinking can provide you with a sense of fullness.
 Utilise the octaves above and below your sounds to fill them out and provide power and presence.
-This can be as simple as layering a snare with a clap to add brightness or adding a bass guitar to a sub-bass synth to provide definition and clarity.
+This can be as simple as layering a snare with a clap to add brightness or choosing a bass guitar to add a sub-bass synth to provide definition and clarity.

 Using Variety to Create Interest